dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-17-0.md

 Previous releases of dbt allowed variables (`vars:`) to be scoped to a folder level in the `models:` hierarchy.
 This presents a few problems:

 - The vars should only _really_ be applied to _models_ (as the variable declaration lives in the `models:` config), but variables are also often referenced in tests, `schema.yml` files, macros, snapshots, and so on.
 - There is an ambiguity in how variables are resolved in `schema.yml` files.
-Consider the case where a `schema.yml` file is scoped with one value for a variable, but the <Term id="model" /> it references is scoped with a different value for the same variable.
+Consider the case where a `schema.yml` file is scoped with one value for a variable, but the model it references is scoped with a different value for the same variable.
 The behavior of `var()` in this scenario is poorly defined, and often not what you would expect.

 In version 2 of the `dbt_project.yml` config, vars must now be defined in a top-level `vars:` dictionary, eg: